Upcoming Events

 Being Firewise

-In Conversation and Firewise: The Scientists Speak will are films-in-progress about wildfire and fire safety.
+In Conversation and Firewise: The Scientists Speak will are films-in-progress about wildfire, fire safety.
 Leading scientists and firefighters tell their stories and explain the best available science about one of the most misunderstood forces of nature.

-Searching for the Gold Spot: The Wild After Wildfire is devoted to the wild after wildfire.
-Supported by Patagonia, the Sacramento Audubon Society, Environment Now and Fund for Wild Nature, and sponsored by From the Heart Productions, the film is being screened in film festivals and other venues across the United States.
+Searching for the Gold Spot: The Wild After Wildfire is devoted to the biodiversity of wildlife in intact forests after wildfire -- with a special focus on black-backed woodpeckers.
+Supported by Leonardo di Caprio Foundation, Patagonia, Environment Now and Fund for Wild Nature, Sacramento Audubon Society, and sponsored by From the Heart Productions, the film has being screened in film festivals and other venues across the United States.

 Research